 Murat Çorlu

-I was born and grown up in Sakarya, a city close to Istanbul, Türkiye.
-I saw a computer for the first time at my cousin's house when I was 13 (in 1995) and fell in love with it at first sight.
-My father, unable to resist my persistent requests, bought me a second-hand Commodore Amiga 500 (because it was affordable).
-After spending a few months just playing games and nurturing my curiosity about how all those things worked, I met an older friend who owned a Commodore 64.
+I was born and raised in Sakarya, a city near Istanbul, Türkiye.
+My journey with computers began at 13 (in 1995), when I saw one for the first time at my cousin’s house.
+It was love at first sight.
+After my persistent requests, my father bought me a second-hand Commodore Amiga 500, as it was affordable.
+Initially, I spent months playing games, fascinated by how everything worked, until I met an older friend who owned a Commodore 64.
 He was doing something magical: coding.
-I pleaded, "Please teach me how to write that" (the code he showed me was for a hangman game).
-That's when I was introduced to QBasic.
+I asked, “Please teach me how to write that,” referring to the hangman game code he showed me.
+This moment introduced me to QBasic.

-I spent two years tinkering with QBasic.
-Then, my father bought me a PC, a Pentium 166.
-I came across a thick book titled "Visual Basic."
-Simply because it had "Basic" in the title, I was intrigued, started reading it in a bookstore, and then realized that I could do it.
+For two years, I tinkered with QBasic, experimenting and learning.
+Later, my father bought me a PC, a Pentium 166.
+At a bookstore, I discovered a thick book titled “Visual Basic.”
+The word “Basic” in the title intrigued me, and I started reading it, realizing I could learn this too.

-I created many Windows applications for myself: a batch file renamer (needed for organizing my MP3 files), a birthday reminder, and a digital version of my high school graduation yearbook in the year 2000.
+I developed many Windows applications for personal use, like a batch file renamer (to organize my MP3s), a birthday reminder, and a digital version of my high school graduation yearbook in 2000.

-In 1998, internet cafes were very popular in my town.
-One of them was owned by someone I knew.
-During one visit, I noticed that he was performing a lot of manual tasks to track the customers' usage times and charges.
-He was using stickers to mark start times, then calculating the charges at the end.
-I suggested, "An application would be very helpful for you," and he replied, "If you make one for me, it definitely will be."
-I spent the next two nights without sleep and developed a basic application for him.
-When I presented it to him, he was thrilled and immediately started using it.
-He then declared that the internet cafe was free for me from that point onwards.
-That was the first time I realized that I could help people and earn money through coding.
+In 1998, internet cafes were popular in my town, and one was owned by someone I knew.
+During a visit, I noticed he was manually tracking customer usage times and charges, using stickers and calculations.
+I suggested, “An application would help you manage this,” to which he replied, “If you make one, it would definitely help.”
+I spent the next two nights coding and created a basic application for him.
+He was thrilled and immediately adopted it, rewarding me with free access to the café.
+This was the first time I realized coding could help people and even bring in some earnings.

-Now, in my 40s, I'm still learning a lot every day and tirelessly trying out new ideas and projects.
-I love creating useful things with programming, the best tool that I possess.
+Now, in my 40s, I’m still learning daily and constantly exploring new projects and ideas.
+I’m passionate about creating useful things through programming, the best tool I have.

-So; I'm Murat Çorlu, a software developer based in The Netherlands and this is my blog about my work.
-I also have a Turkish blog and micro-blogging on Mastodon at murat@synaps.space.
+So, I’m Murat Çorlu, a software developer based in The Netherlands.
+This blog is about my work.
+I also write a Turkish blog and micro-blog on Mastodon at murat@synaps.space.

 Me on Mastodon: https://synaps.space/@murat